freetrade vs Chase Bank, Who's The Best?

 Chase Bank is regulated by Australian Securities and Investment Commission (ASIC).

-As per their own privacy policies, client data is never to be shared with any other institutions or individuals.
-Including credit history and other financial details.
+In accordance with their privacy regulations, customer information is never to be shared with any other institutions or individuals.
+This includes credit history and other financial information.

 Compare freetrade vs Chase Bank Commission And Fees